geodynamics/aspect/cookbooks/initial-condition-S20RTS/doc/initial-condition-S20RTS.md

 with the surface dynamic topography.
 This is in part expected given that the geoid anomalies are driven by the deflection of the upper and lower surface as well as internal density variations.
-The relative importance of these different contributors is dictated by the Earth&rsquo;s viscosity profile.
-Due to the isoviscous assumption in this cookbook, we don&rsquo;t properly recover patterns of the observed geoid.
+The relative importance of these different contributors is dictated by the Earth's viscosity profile.
+Due to the isoviscous assumption in this cookbook, we don't properly recover patterns of the observed geoid.
 Lastly, Figure [2]g and h shows geoid perturbations for 2 and 4 global refinement steps, respectively.